whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

-*** `booted-by` ***
-  - [] overlay with text and buttons
-    - [] text jeffrey at xxx-xxx-xxxx to claim spot. urgent, legitimate, exciting
-    - [] 10 tappable bars with decoration.
-  - [] `booted-by` - your text and your url
-  - [] names / bars go underneath with booted by in top left
-  - [] ok button and demo video link within the text that takes you out of app to demo video
-  - [] names and "unclaimed" or "empty" or "open" for open slots
-  - [] tapping bar brings back overlay
-  + Later?
-  - [] Make this a nice payment page
-  - [] date of boot after boot completed
-  - [] names link to people's profiles, invitation to make profile somewhere
-  + Done
-  - [🟠] record demo video

 *** important user reported errors ***
   - [] Make sure camera landscape mode works.
   - [] Fix android errors with keyboard.